 Regardless of the syrup choice, it’s an incredibly easy cocktail to craft with pantry ingredients and basic bar tools.
 It’s equally easy to imbibe with flavors that are simultaneously sweet and sour.

-History of the Brown Derby Cocktail
+History Of The Brown Derby Cocktail

 The history of the Brown Derby cocktail is unclear.